bkfetner/Casual-2D-Shooter/README.md

 3. Refresh to restart.
 3. Have fun!

-Feel free to contribute and provide feedback.
-Enjoy!

 ## Set It Up On Your Machine

 To try out the prototype, follow these steps: